 G52: Offset the Offsets

 Given the number of features associated with offsets on CNC machines, it must be obvious how handy they can be.
 So much so that there are a lot of different ways to achieve similar results.
-Suppose you’ve set up work offsets for each part on the table.
+Suppose you’ve set up offsets for each part on the table, perhaps using an edge finder.
 Now further suppose each part has some identical features located at different points on the part.
 You could use even more work offsets to identify those identical features so you can use the same g-code to machine them, or you could use G52 to create a temporary offset on the offset.
 That might look like this:

 G54 (Select the work offset for the part)